dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 Permission Levels are what defines who has permission to use what command.
 They cascade up to a permission level break, so guild owners can do everything the lower levels can do, and so on.

-For instace the conf command requires level 6 to run, by default this is how it works:
+For instance the conf command requires level 6 to run, by default this is how it works:

 - level 6 requires 'MANAGE_GUILD' Permission: true/false
 - level 7 is the guild Owner: true/false